Dollique/CASFEE_Poject1/README.md

 ## Getting Started

-My ToDo-List is based click on an element and after editing click outside of the form to save (blur/focusout).
+My ToDo-List is works like this:
+Click on an element and after editing click outside of the form to save (blur/focusout) or press enter.

 ### Browser Support